spgarbet/desdt/README.md

 ## Case Study Description

 For demonstration purposes we have chosen the Framingham CVD model coupled with a secular death model, and will try to keep the core model code as similar as possible.

+## Alternatives

+It has been suggested to also include a pre-allocated list as an alternative method to recording simulation results.

+   vector('list', 1e8)
+   data.table::set